code-dot-org/maze/README.md

 ```
 git clone git@github.com:code-dot-org/maze.git
 cd maze
+nvm install (if required)
 npm install
 npm run build:dev
 ```

-Steps to make changes locally in maze and to view changes in the apps build Set up a symlink in the apps/node_modules to point at your local changes.
+Steps to make changes locally in maze and to view changes in the apps build
+- Set up a symlink in the apps/node_modules to point at your local changes.
-Run "npm run build" in maze to the apps build picks up local changes the next time it builds.
+- Run "npm run build" in maze to the apps build picks up local changes the next time it builds.
 ```
 In the maze directory
 run yarn link